Engee documentation

 Block Conductive Heat Transfer It is the transfer of heat through conductive heat exchange between two layers of the same material.

-The block icon changes depending on the value of the Conductivity type parameter.
+The block icon changes depending on the parameter value.
+Conductivity type.

 For a flat surface, the transfer is described by Fourier’s law: